kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

    :include-source:
    :align: center

-Ruler tick labels can be formatted so that we can adjust them.
+Ruler tick labels can be formatted so that we can adjust the values near the ruler ticks with parameter *fmt*.
+With parameter *fun* it is possible to convert the spatial distance to some other physical quantity.
+Parameter *fun* accepts a function or a lambda expression.
+You can use method :meth:`rulers.Ruler.set_title` to annotate alternative units.
+Note that the keyword arguments for this method are the same as for Matplotlib's :meth:`set_title` method.

 In the next plot we want offsets to be plotted in arcminutes.

-**Example: mu_arminrulers.py - Rulers with non default labels**
+**Example: mu_arcminrulers.py - Rulers with non default labels**

 .. plot:: EXAMPLES/mu_arcminrulers.py
    :include-source: